ropensci/nasapower/README.md

 <!-- badges: end -->

-*nasapower* aims to make it quick and easy to automate *downloading* of the [NASA-POWER](https://power.larc.nasa.gov) global meteorology, surface solar energy and climatology data in your R session as a tidy data frame `tibble` object for analysis and use in modelling or other
+{nasapower} aims to make it quick and easy to automate *downloading* of the [NASA-POWER](https://power.larc.nasa.gov) global meteorology, surface solar energy and climatology data in your R session as a tidy data frame `tibble` object for analysis and use in modelling or other